nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 If your network is password protected you'll get an error.

-#### Password-Protected
+#### Password Protected
-To deal with passwords you'll need to put `connman` into interactive mode:
+To deal with passwords you'll need to put ConnMan into interactive mode:

 ```shell
 connmanctl
 ```

-which gives a `connmanctl` prompt:
+This command gives a `connmanctl` prompt:

 ```shell
 connmanctl>
 ```

-In the shell, turn the 'agent' on so it can process password requests:
+In the shell, turn the agent on so it can process password requests:

 ```shell
   agent on